MicrosoftDocs/xamarin-docs/docs/cross-platform/app-fundamentals/building-cross-platform-applications/setting-up-a-xamarin-cross-platform-solution.md

-When creating a new cross platform application, the first step is to create a blank solution.
-This section what happens next: setting up the projects for building cross platform mobile apps.
+When creating a new cross-platform application, the first step is to create a blank solution.
+This section explains what happens next: setting up the projects for building cross-platform mobile apps.

  <a name="Sharing_Code" />